An ‘accidental’ meditator

 I came to meditation almost 20 years ago, more or less by accident.
 I’d been asked to accompany a friend to a full-day learn-to-meditate course.
 I had no interest in meditation — and perhaps a little skepticism about it — but agreed to go along to offer my support.

 It’s fair to say, it was a life-changing decision.
-During the course, in the middle of a forgiveness practice, I almost had a meltdown.
-Actually, it was more like a contained explosion.
-I struggled to deal with the emotions that were ripping through me.
-But there was nowhere to go and I just had to sit there and allow the difficult feelings to flow.
-In the end I felt a huge weight had been lifted.
+At one point during the course, I struggled with a powerful emotion.
+With nowhere to go, I just had to let it flow.
+In the end, I felt a huge weight had been lifted.
 It was enough to motivate me to start a daily meditation practice.